OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/input_preparation.rst

 *Example: JNK1 (JACS set)*

 * Opening the `Table of ligand predictions <https://github.com/schrodinger/public_binding_free_energy_benchmark/blob/main/21_4_results/ligand_predictions/jacs_set/jnk1_manual_flips_symbmcorr_out.csv>`_
-* The table shows the experimental and calculated binding free energy for 21 ligands, while there had been 38 nodes in the FEP+ network
+* The table shows the experimental and calculated binding free energies for 21 ligands, while there had been 38 nodes in the FEP+ network
 * Remove all ligands from the ``ligands.sdf`` file that are not listed in this table
 * e.g. ``18637-1`` is present in the table but not ``18637-1 flip``, therefore we would remove ``18637-1 flip``
 * It may also be helpful to look at the `Table of edge predictions <https://github.com/schrodinger/public_binding_free_energy_benchmark/blob/main/21_4_results/edge_predictions/jacs_set/jnk1_manual_flips_out.csv>`_